TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ## Method: `setChannel`

 The TTN module can store multiple channel configurations.
-With this method you can configure a logical channel of the modem by defining frequency in `Hz`, minimum and maximum usable data rates for the channel.
+With this method, you can configure a logical channel of the modem by defining frequency in `Hz`, minimum and maximum usable data rates for the channel.
 Data rates depend on the used frequency plan and must be between 0 and 15.
-The method returns true if configuration was successful.
+The method returns true if a configuration is successful.

 ```c
 bool setChannel(uint8_t channel, uint32_t frequency = 0l, uint8_t dr_min = 255, uint8_t dr_max = 255);